JuliaDataScience/JuliaDataScience/contents/preface.md

     6. Group and summarize data.
     7. Export data out of Julia to CSV and Excel files.
 2. **Data Visualization** with `Makie.jl` (@sec:DataVisualizationMakie).
-In these chapter you will learn how to:
+In this chapter you will learn how to:
     1. Plot data with different `Makie.jl` backends.
     2. Save visualizations in several formats such as PNG or PDF.
     3. Use different plotting functions to make diverse data visualizations.